ElisabethSchramm/springbootdemo/README.md

 ## What I Learned in Branch `26aop-after-returning`

-This branch builds on `25aop-joinpoints` and focuses on using `@AfterReturning` advice to intercept and log the result of method executions after they successfully return.
+This branch builds on `25aop-joinpoints` and focuses on using `@AfterReturning` advice to intercept and process method return values after successful execution.

 - **Base Setup**
     - Project initialized via [Spring Initializr](https://start.spring.io/)